greg-raven/Uncommon-Sense/_drafts/staging.md

 When a legislature decides to steal some of our rights and plans to use police force to accomplish it, what's the real difference between them and the thief?
 Darn little!
 They hide behind the excuse that they're legislating democratically.
 The fact they do it by a majority vote has no moral significance whatsoever.
 Numerical might does not constitute right, no more than a lynch mob can justify its act because a majority participated.
 H. L. Richardson

 The banks do create money.
 They have been doing it for a long time, but they didn't realise it, and they did not admit it.
 Very few did.
 You will find it in all sorts of documents, financial textbooks, etc. But in the intervening years, and we must be perfectly frank about these things, there has been a development of thought, until today I doubt very much whether you would get many prominent bankers to attempt to deny that banks create it.
 H. W. White

 The law itself is on trial quite as much as the cause which is to be decided.
 Harlan F. Stone

-The law itself is on trial quite as much as the cause which is to be decided.
-Harlan F. Stone